Omoda C5: Facelift

+2025 facelift

-A facelift for the Omoda 5 for overseas markets was unveiled in March 2025.
-The changes includes an updated front fascia with body coloured elements on replacing the chrome pieces on the grille and a revised bumper, new alloy wheel designs, the omission of red highlight exterior trim pieces, and the petrol model features the black bar with the Omoda badge on front fascia.
+A first facelift for the Omoda 5 for overseas markets was first unveiled in September 2024 in Russia.
+In some Southeast Asian markets, the updated Omoda 5 still retains the Chery name.
+The changes includes an updated front fascia with body coloured elements on replacing the chrome pieces on the grille and a revised bumper, new alloy wheel designs, the omission of red highlight exterior trim pieces, and the petrol model features the black bar with the Omoda badge on front fascia and rear which replacing the Chery letter and logo.
 The rear fascia and the interior remain unchanged from the pre-facelift model.